Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/parameters_clustering.md

 ## parameters_clustering.yml

-This document describes the configuration parameters used in the `parameters_clustering.yml` file for the `clustering` Kedro pipeline.
+This document describes the configuration parameters used in the `parameters_clustering.yml` file for `clustering` Kedro pipeline.

 ### Neo4j Configuration